jameshanlon/cheese/cheese/pages/2021-02-grant-funding.md

 business model, including a new Heatview camera, blower door, on-line survey management system and revised training course.

-Many of you know that it has been a struggle to find funding and to keep the project afloat during the last two years prior to lock-down, but it is thanks to your help and our success together that we now have this wonderful opportunity to consolidate and expand.
+Thanks to the help of our members, staff, volunteers and friends, our success together has led to this wonderful opportunity.
 Together we can look forward to making a real difference to carbon emissions and fuel poverty.
 The potential for expansion is enormous if we can get it right.
-I look forward to working with you later this year.

 At present, we hope to be carrying out a few surveys on empty properties during the next few months.
 Brian Harper is also experimenting with warm-weather